-Sometimes the program cpio (short for copy in and out) is used to store archives.
+Sometimes the program opio (short for copy in and out) is used to store archives.
 This is not available on all UNIX systems, and there are less implementations on non-UNIX systems than with tar.
 The archives are less portable than tar, in the sense that the binary headers used to separate the constituent files are sensitive to byte-ordering and word sizes and alignment.

-Backing up the filesystem There is a -c option which may be used to save text string headers like tar, but alas not all versions of cpio support it.
+There is a -c option which may be used to save text string headers like tar, but alas not all versions of cpio support it.